backups-obsidian/backup-obsidian-2/200 general-notes/Study List.md

 - [ ] Some articles on python TDD - Leisure
 - [x] Read about Python imports: https://realpython.com/search?q=imports ✅ 2022-12-18
 - [x] Go through python import videos in python workona ✅ 2022-12-18
-- [ ] Protocol Class Python and its usage
+- [x] Protocol Class Python and its usage ✅ 2022-12-18
-- [ ] [The Ultimate Guide to Writing Functions - YouTube](https://www.youtube.com/watch?v=yatgY4NpZXE) -> Note down all the tips from this video.
+- [x] [The Ultimate Guide to Writing Functions - YouTube](https://www.youtube.com/watch?v=yatgY4NpZXE) -> Note down all the tips from this video. ✅ 2022-12-18
 - [ ] gRPC Python - Leisure
-- [ ] Private variables in python and what evaluation of class and instance variables: [Every Python dev falls for this - YouTube](https://www.youtube.com/watch?v=0hrEaA3N3lk)
+- [x] Private variables in python and what evaluation of class and instance variables: [Every Python dev falls for this - YouTube](https://www.youtube.com/watch?v=0hrEaA3N3lk) ✅ 2022-12-18
-- [ ] map, filter and lambda in python
+- [x] map, filter and lambda in python ✅ 2022-12-19
 - [x] Python namespaces ✅ 2022-12-18

 ## Software Engineering